 In January of 1975 the Minute Man was removed from its base so that a mold could be made of the statue in case it were ever damaged.
 At that time it was suggested that a second time capsule be created for the upcoming Bicentennial of the Battle.
 Girl Scout troops from the Town of Concord were selected to run this project.
 Contents of this second time capsule are: microfilm containing images of letters, photographs and scrapbooks made by the Girl Scouts; a cassette tape with “The Sounds of Concord”; an American flag; a Bicentennial flag; military patches; Girl Scout pins; and money.

-The time capsules was installed on March 29, 1975, when the statue was returned to its pedestal, during a ceremony which included the Girl Scout troops and dignitaries from the town, the Girls Scouts of America, and the National Park Service.
+The time capsule was installed on March 29, 1975, when the statue was returned to its pedestal, during a ceremony which included the Girl Scout troops and dignitaries from the town, the Girls Scouts of America, and the National Park Service.